Kometa-Team/Kometa/docs/config/settings.md

 ??? blank "`show_unconfigured` - Used to show collections not in the current run.<a class="headerlink" href="#show-unconfigured" title="Permanent link">¶</a>"

-    <div id="show-unconfigured" />List all collections not configured in the current Plex Meta Manager run at the end of
+    <div id="show-unconfigured" />List all collections not configured in the current Kometa run at the end of each run.
-    each run.

     <hr style="margin: 0px;">